by Roseanna White | Mar 31, 2016 | Thoughtful Thursdays, Uncategorized

 children, brothers and sisters, yes, and his own life also, he cannot be

+My disciple.
 27 And whoever does not bear his cross and come after Me cannot be My disciple.
-28 For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it 29 lest, after he has laid the foundation, and is not able to finish, all who see it begin to mock him, 30 saying, ‘This man began to build and was not able to finish’?
+28 For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it— 29 lest, after he has laid the foundation, and is not able to finish, all who see it begin to mock him, 30 saying, ‘This man began to build and was not able to finish’?
 31 Or

 what king, going to make war against another king, does not sit down